brad-carr/Wordle/README.md

 Solved on the 2nd attempt
 ```

-Solution to #1289 published on December 29, 2024; _reducing to a single solution on the 4th iteration_:
+Solution for Wordle #1289 (December 29, 2024) - solved in 4 attempts:

 ```csv
 Suggestion 1: FLINT - out of 2315 possibilities